orientechnologies/orientdb-docs/SQL-Alter-Property.md

 Supported attribute names are:
 - **LINKEDCLASS**, the linked class name.
 Accepts a string as value.
 NULL to remove it
 - **LINKEDTYPE**, the linked type name between those supported:[Types](Types.md).
 Accepts a string as value.
 NULL to remove it
 - **MIN**, the minimum value as constraint.
-Accepts strings, numbers or dates as value.
-NULL to remove it
+NULL to remove it.
+Accepts strings, numbers or dates as value depending on the type:
+ - `String` set the minimum length of the string
+ - `Numbers` set the minimum value for the number
+ - `Date` set the minimum date accepted
+ - `Multi-Value` (List, Set, Maps) set the minimum number of entries
 - **MANDATORY**, true if the property is mandatory.
 Accepts "true" or "false"
 - **MAX**, the maximum value as constraint.
-Accepts strings, numbers or dates as value.
-NULL to remove it
+NULL to remove it.
+Accepts strings, numbers or dates as value depending on the type:
+ - `String` set the maximum length of the string
+ - `Numbers` set the maximum value for the number
+ - `Date` set the maximum date accepted
+ - `Multi-Value` (List, Set, Maps) set the maximum number of entries
 - **NAME**, the property name.
 Accepts a string as value
 - **NOTNULL**, the property can't be null.
 Accepts "true" or "false"
 - **REGEXP** the regular expression as constraint.
 Accepts a string as value.
 NULL to remove it